On Thursday, January 7, Charles Goodhart joined Markus’ Academy for a lecture on inflation and interest rates.

 Growth and government policies are unlikely to decrease deficits — the politically easier to implement solution will likely be inflation.
 Growth is an unlikely fix because the number of workers will grow slower in the future than it has in the past, which requires a dramatic increase in productivity to offset.
 The government is also unlikely to increase taxes and reduce expenditures due to political reasons.
 Therefore, the most politically likely result is inflation, which will be necessary to bring down the current deficit amount.
 Inflation will pick up a year after the pandemic has been alleviated with vaccinations and the economy opens up.
 The pandemic has led to huge monetary aggregates, leading the private sector to increase markups to pay back its debts.
 This will expedite the shift from low inflation to high.

-Africa and India are countries that have a significant period of growth ahead of them.
-This is unlikely to lead to tailwinds globally, though, because there is a relative lack of coordinated policies that occured during China’s growth in these two countries.
+Africa and India have a significant period of growth ahead of them.
+This is unlikely to lead to tailwinds globally, though, because there is a relative lack of coordinated policies that occurred during China’s growth in both the African countries and India.
 Due to such administrative problems, it would not be most productive to just provide them with capital.

 In summary, inflation will occur due to increased stimulus to households, the yield curve will steepen, asset returns will be harder to extract, within-country inequality will lower, and central bank independence will come under increasing threat.